Pvt. Barry L. WinchellAge 21 (born 31 Aug 1977)

 Pvt Winchell was beaten to death with a baseball bat while he slept by by Justin Fisher and Calvin N. Glover.

-Barry was not trans himself, but was dating Calpernia Addams (https://en.wikipedia.org/wiki/Calpernia_Addams), who is a transgender woman.
+He was not trans himself, but was dating Calpernia Addams (https://en.wikipedia.org/wiki/Calpernia_Addams), who is a trans woman.

 In 1999, while working as a performer, Addams began dating PFC Barry Winchell.
 Word of the relationship spread at Winchell's Army base where he was harassed by fellow soldiers and ultimately murdered.
 Winchell's murder and the subsequent trial resulted in widespread press and a formal review of the U.S. "Don't Ask, Don't Tell" (DADT) military policy, ordered by President Bill Clinton.